 It's delivered by a method that is easiest for them to receive.

-When you deliver your sales quote, it can be — and often is — over email.
-But sometimes your customer would like to go through it on the phone or in an in-person meeting.
-Therefore, after you deliver a quote, it's important to follow up to continue the relationship and see if the client has any questions.
+When you're ready to deliver your sales quote, send a formal email or schedule a phone call.
+After you deliver a quote, it's important to follow up to continue the relationship and see if the client has any questions.

 If you don’t receive any feedback, it's time to evaluate your next step.
 For many customers, it can take a few follow-up attempts before they finally reply, as they’re busy with other obligations and a new business deal may take a back seat.
 Be consistent with follow-ups without being pushy or annoying.